shawtes/dfs-mlb_optimizer_gui/README.md

 Where:
 •	fp represents the projected fantasy points for player pp.
 •	cp is the salary for player p.
-•	xp is a binary decision variable indicating whether player pp is selected.
+•	xp is a binary decision variable indicating whether player p is selected.
 Advanced constraints consider real-world factors like variance reduction, diversification, and team stack preferences, optimizing for diversity across multiple lineups.

 10. Monte Carlo Simulations and Stochastic Optimization